mskcc/smile-server/README.md

-# CMO MetaDB 🔍
+# CMO SMILE Server 🔍

-CMO MetaDB is a distributed microservices system.
+SMILE is a distributed microservices system.
 It receives messages from LIMS when a request is marked delivered.
 This message is processed and persisted to NEO4J.
 Any new message is then published to downstream subscribers.

 ## Run